Roopesh Kumar

-Roopesh Kumar (16 January 1946 – 29 January 1995) was a character actor in Bollywood films, especially known for his role as a villain in over 100 Hindi films from 1965 to 1995.
-He is widely remembered for his comic negative roles in the films like Seeta Aur Geeta and The Great Gambler.
+Roopesh Kumar (born as Abbas Farashahi; 16 January 1946 – 29 January 1995) was a character actor in Bollywood films, especially known for his role as a villain in over 100 Hindi films from 1965 to 1995.
+He is widely remembered for his comic as well as negative roles in the films like Seeta Aur Geeta and The Great Gambler.
 He was the cousin of actress Mumtaz.

 Personal life

-Kumar was born in Mumbai as Abbas Farashahi.
-He was the oldest child of Ali Asgar Farashahi (Asgar Seth of Pune City, Mandai) and Mariam.
+Roopesh Kumar was born in Mumbai as Abbas Farashahi on 16 January 1946.
+He was the eldest child of Ali Asgar Farashahi (Asgar Seth of Pune City, Mandai) and Mariam.
 He was a student of Dastur School in Pune.
 From his early childhood he was interested in acting.
 His family were in the restaurant and bakery business in Pune but he chose to be an actor.
 Kumar was fondly known as Dadash (meaning brother in Persian).
-He was very close to his cousins actress Mumtaz and Malika.
+He was very close to his cousin actresses Mumtaz and Malika.
 His oldest daughter is married to Dilip Kumar's nephew Zahid Khan and they have two children.

-On 29 January 1995, Kumar suffered a heart attack while attending an awards ceremony and was rushed to hospital.
+On 29 January 1995, Kumar suffered a heart attack while attending an awards ceremony with Sunil Dutt and Rajendra Kumar and was rushed to hospital.
 He died in the ambulance on the way to the hospital at the age of 49.